Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Research design

-Finally, a set of indicators were derived from the higher level themes, and narrative synthesis, that may provide guidance in terms of planning, implementation, and follow-up on the development of policy, and related support actions of OSS as an instrument for software reuse and collaborative development.
-The indicators are formulated with the goal of being measurable and compared annually.
-Formulation and definition is done with inspiration of language and structure from established digital government indexes~\citep{ec2024desi, ec2024egov, un2024egov, oecd2023index}.
+After the case-based analysis, relationships within and across the 16 cases were explored based on the high-level themes (Tables~\ref{tab:policy} and~\ref{tab:support-actions}), which are presented in the narrative synthesis in Section 4.
+Finally, a set of indicators was derived from the higher-level themes (Tables~\ref{tab:policy} and~\ref{tab:support-actions}) that may provide guidance on planning, implementation, and follow-up for the development of policy and related support actions for OSS as an instrument for software reuse and collaborative development.
+The indicators are formulated to be measurable and compared annually.
+Formulation and definition are inspired by language and structure from established digital government indexes~\cite{ec2024desi, ec2024egov, un2024egov, oecd2023index}.